JinyangLi01/QueryRefinement/Notes/Implementation.md

    1. delete a column if it is the same as the leftmost one
    2. compare with the leftmost column.
 4. Optimization4: merge same terms in the same inequality.
-5. Precision: int is 1, float is 0.05
+5. Precision: int is 1, float is 0.05.

 # Apr 19, 2022

 1. algorithm without optimization: ProvenanceSearch_3
-2. algorithm without optimization 1: ProvenanceSearch_4
+2. algorithm with optimization 1: ProvenanceSearch_4
-3. algorithm without optimization 1, 2: ProvenanceSearch_5
+3. algorithm with optimization 1, 2: ProvenanceSearch_5

-4. !!! example 2, selection 2, our alg missed a result?
+# Apr 21, 2022
+1. algorithm with optimization 1, 2, 4: ProvenanceSearch_8

+# Apr 25, 2022 Jag's comments
+1. predict when it takes long time, and use naive method instead
+2. say that we win often, sometimes lose
+3. avoid some traversal which I'm already doing

+# May 3, 2022
+1. relax-only is ok now.
+Theoretically there are cases with a large number of terms combinations to check, but I haven't encountered this with three small dataset for now.
+2. I'm doing bidirectional.

+# Experiments

+## healthcare
+1. round income to the nearest thousand

+## TPCH
+too slow both programs...

+# TODO list for all
+1. how to deal with nan
+2.